|

 located on the far side of Tampa in Tarpon Springs, so why are they listed here?

-$195 order.
+with a minimum $195 order.
 They have both an excellent wine selection and a super spirits

 selection at very low prices.
 In the past, we found many hard-to-find items such